 |

-Study goals | Intends to gather scientific data/evidence to inform subsequent studies, but is not aimed or sufficiently powered to directly change health policy or standard of care and is not an NIH-defined Phase III clinical trial. | NIH-defined Phase III clinical trial: An NIH-defined Phase III clinical trial is a broadly-based, prospective Phase III clinical investigation, usually involving several hundred or more human subjects, for the purpose of evaluating an experimental intervention in comparison with a standard or controlled intervention or comparing two or more existing treatments.
+Study goals | Intends to gather scientific data/evidence to inform subsequent studies but is not aimed or sufficiently powered to directly change health policy or standard of care and is not an NIH-defined Phase III clinical trial. | Pivotal clinical trial such as an NIH-defined Phase III clinical trial: An NIH-defined Phase III clinical trial is a broadly-based, prospective Phase III clinical investigation, usually involving several hundred or more human subjects, for the purpose of evaluating an experimental intervention in comparison with a standard or controlled intervention or comparing two or more existing treatments.
 Often the aim of such investigation is to provide evidence leading to a scientific basis for consideration of a change in health policy or standard of care.
 The definition includes pharmacologic, non-pharmacologic, and behavioral interventions given for disease prevention, prophylaxis, diagnosis, or therapy.
 Community trials and other population-based intervention trials are also included. |

-Annual direct costs | Application budgets are limited to less than $500,000 in direct costs in any year. | Applications exceeding the annual direct costs of $700,000 or more, in certain cases, may also be a criterion. |
+Annual direct costs | Application budgets are generally less than $500,000 in direct costs in any year. | Applications exceeding the annual direct costs of $700,000 or more, in certain cases, may also be a criterion. |